Omikhleia/omikhleia-sile-packages/README.md

 One year after its inception, more or less, it's time to move on, re-assuming what we achieved and expanding the vision in new directions.

-Release 1.1.0 from August, 17 2022 is therefore likely the last one here.
-Unless some people still using SILE v0.12 for any reaons want to give it a shot, but meet unexpected issues, I have no plan for upgrading this repository.
+Release 1.1.0 from August 17, 2022 is therefore likely the last one here.
+Unless some people still using SILE v0.12 for any reasons want to give it a shot, but meet unexpected issues, I have no plan for upgrading this repository.
 At best, it may receive bug-fixes, in "maintenance mode" only, until its probable archiving.

 Development towards a v2.0 is ongoing in a [new repository](https://github.com/Omikhleia/resilient.sile), targetting SILE v0.14 or